Health considerations when bottle-feeding

 Types of infant formula

-Specialized formulas.
-There are special formulas for babies who are premature or who
+Special formulas.
+There are special formulas for babies who are premature or who have certain rare

 Helpful hints for feeding your baby